Why is it called Saturn?

 Is Saturn really 7 years away from the Earth?

-Launched in 1997, an unmanned spacecraft named ‘Cassini’ took around 7 years to reach Saturn.
+An unmanned spacecraft named ‘Cassini’ was launched in 1997 and took around 7 years to reach Saturn.
 This was after flying twice around Venus, once around the Earth, once past a giant asteroid and then around Jupiter to reach Saturn.
 Cassini orbited Saturn 294 times between 2004 and 2017, providing a vast amount of new data and information on this beautiful planet.

 How many moons does Saturn have?

-For more information - see YouTube: Huygens for a short video of the actual descent and landing of Huygens onto the surface of Saturn's moon, Titan.
+For more information - see YouTube: Huygens for a short video of the descent and landing of Huygens onto the surface of Titan.